apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/usage/startup.en.md

 1. Use any PostgreSQL client end to connect, such as `psql -U root -h 127.0.0.1 -p 3307`.

-## Using MySQL
+## Using MySQL/openGauss

-1. Copy MySQL's JDBC driver to folder `ext-lib/`.
+1. Copy MySQL/openGauss's JDBC driver to folder `ext-lib/`.
-1. Use any MySQL client end to connect, such as `mysql -u root -h 127.0.0.1 -P 3307`.
+1. Use any MySQL/openGauss client end to connect, such as `mysql -u root -h 127.0.0.1 -P 3307` or `gsql`.

 ## Using user-defined sharding algorithm